 - Blanch the Swiss chard in boiling water, just for a few minutes or until the leaves turn bright green.
 Drain, and submerge in cold water.
 Drain again, and squeeze out any remaining moisture.

 - Add the pressed tofu to a food processor along with the 3 tablespoons olive oil, Swiss chard, onions and garlic.
 Blend until smooth.

 - Place the tofu mixture in a large bowl and season with 4 tablespoons of bread crumbs, the salt, black pepper, oregano, and red pepper flakes.
 Mix to combine.
 Add the pine nuts and mix again.

 - Spoon about 2 tablespoons of pasta sauce across the bottom of a small baking dish.

 - Spoon the tofu mixture into each of the shells until full.
 Place the filled shells in the baking dish so they are snug against each other.

 - Spoon the tomato sauce over the shells and cover the baking dish with aluminum foil.
 Bake for 25 minutes.

-- Remove the aluminum foil and sprinkle the tops of the shells with the seasoned breadcrumbs and a few pine nuts.
+- Remove the aluminum foil and sprinkle the tops of the shells with 2 tablespoons of the breadcrumbs and a few pine nuts.
 Bake, uncovered, for an additional 10 minutes or until the breadcrumbs turn golden.